Buzz Aldrin: Awards and honors

 In 2019, Aldrin was awarded the Starmus Festival's Stephen Hawking Medal for Science Communication for Lifetime Achievement.
-On his 93. birthday he was honoured by Living Legends of Aviation.
+On his 93rd birthday he was honored by Living Legends of Aviation.
+On May 5, 2023, he received an honorary promotion to the rank of brigadier general in the United States Air Force, as well as being made an honorary Space Force guardian.

 Personal life

 Marriages and children

 Aldrin has been married four times.
-His first marriage was on December 29, 1954, to Joan Archer, a Rutgers University and Columbia University alumna with a master's degree.
+His first marriage was on December 29, 1954, to Joan Archer (1930–2015), a Rutgers University and Columbia University alumna with a master's degree.
+They filed for divorce in 1974.
 They had three children, James, Janice and Andrew.
+As of 2025, he had one grandson, Jeffrey Schuss, born to his daughter Janice, and three great-grandsons and one great-granddaughter.

-They filed for divorce in 1974.
-His second was to Beverly Van Zile, whom he married on December 31, 1975, and divorced in 1978.
-His third was to Lois Driggs Cannon, whom he married on February 14, 1988.
+His second wife was Beverly Van Zile, whom he married on December 31, 1975, and divorced in 1978.

+His third wife was Lois Driggs Cannon (1929–2018), whom he married on February 14, 1988.
 Their divorce was finalized in December 2012.
-The settlement included 50percent of their $475,000 bank account, and $9,500 a month plus 30percent of his annual income, estimated at more than $600,000. he has one grandson, Jeffrey Schuss, born to his daughter Janice, and three great-grandsons and one great-granddaughter.
+The settlement included 50 percent of their $475,000 bank account and $9,500 a month plus 30 percent of his annual income, estimated at more than $600,000.

+On January 20, 2023, his 93rd birthday, Aldrin married for the fourth time, to his 63-year-old companion, Anca Faur.
+She died peacefully on October 28, 2025, at the age of 66.
+Aldrin described Faur as "the love of [his] life."

+Legal disputes

 In 2018, Aldrin was involved in a legal dispute with his children Andrew and Janice and former business manager Christina Korp over their claims that he was mentally impaired through dementia and Alzheimer's disease.
 His children alleged that he made new friends who were alienating him from the family and encouraging him to spend his savings at a high rate.
 They sought to be named legal guardians so they could control his finances.
 In June, Aldrin filed a lawsuit against Andrew, Janice, Korp, and businesses and foundations run by the family.
-Aldrin alleged that Janice was not acting in his financial interests and that Korp was exploiting the elderly.
+Aldrin alleged that Janice was not acting in his financial interest and that Korp was exploiting the elderly.
 He sought to remove Andrew's control of Aldrin's social media accounts, finances, and businesses.
 The situation ended when his children withdrew their petition and he dropped the lawsuit in March 2019, several months before the 50th anniversary of the Apollo 11 mission.

-On January 20, 2023, his 93rd birthday, Aldrin announced on Twitter that he had married for the fourth time, to his 63-year-old companion, Dr. Anca Faur.